-I don't know, but I'm starting to believe I'm special because I've seen those things many times… not those things.
+I don't know, but I'm getting to believe I'm special, because I've seen those things many times…not those things.
 I don't want to insult them.
 I mean we've had them follow us around.
 Showing up in places where I am.
 At one point, I was getting ready to run with my assistant in the morning around Manila in the Philippines.
-Got up, went outside and we hadn't gone very far when one of those aircrafts showed up.
-My assistant freaked out and said, "look at that!" and I said yeah and kept it moving.
+Got up, went outside and we hadn't gone very far when one of those aircrafts showed up and my assistant freaked out and said, "look at that!" and I said yeah and kept it moving.
 It followed us around and she ended up telling all her friends.
-The next morning, when we got ready to go out, I mentally sat down and began to disbelieve it and thought, if two show up, I'll believe.
+The next morning, we get ready to go out.
+I mentally sat down and began to disbelieve it and thought, if two show up, I'll believe.
 So we went out and sure enough, two of them showed up and the next day, it was three that showed up as if by request.

-I always felt like I had a connection with them, it all related to seeing that alien when I was nine years old.
-I think it jumped to the back of me because it was startled because I had caught it.
-I went to a psychiatrist to ask what the hell I saw.
-I even saw a spirit healer who thought my family was into voodoo.
-For years after, I was scared to turn off the lights in my bedroom.
-On my mother's part, she even took me to a faith healer to say prayers and all this kinda stuff, and after that, I never saw it again.
+I always felt like I had a connection with them, it all related to seeing that alien at nine years old when it jumped to the back of me because it was startled because I had caught it.
+I went to a psychiatrist to ask what the hell I saw, even a spirit healer who thought my family was into voodoo.
+For years after, I was scared to turn off the lights in the bedroom.
+On my mother's part, she even took me to a faith healer to say prayers and all this kinda stuff, and after that I never saw it again.

 So why would someone with such fearful ideas about aliens due to your experiences agree to act in a film about a pretty aggressive alien?

-My experiences had nothing to do with the movie Alien.
+Because my experiences had nothing to do with the movie Alien.
 It was the amazing script that was only 72 pages that brought me to that.
-Now, I'll admit, there were things that I alone found on the set of Alien—the spaceship.
+Now I'll admit, there were things that I alone was finding on the set of Alien—the spaceship.
 That mechanism that Sigourney Weaver throws to put the Sulaco (fictional spacecraft) on automatic destruct.
 There were symbols there.
 Symbols that had nothing to do with the ship in the film and I kept finding these symbols.
-They were like Egyptian symbols and I started trying to decipher them, which I was able to do.
+They were like Egyption symbols and I started trying to decipher them, which I was able to do.

-Regardless of all that, the Alien script was one of the most well-written scripts in the history of scripts, and I've read a lot of them.
-It gave me an opportunity no other African American actor had been given, and it opened doors for other black men to be in adventure space movies.
+Regardless of all that, the Alien script was one of the most well written scripts in the history of scripts, and I've read a lot of them.
+It gave me an opportunity no other African American actor had been given, and it opened doors for brothas to be in adventure space movies.
 Up until that time, they weren't in the business unless they were in churches or singing amen.

-Well right after the chest bursting scene, I admit that I was not able to talk for about two or three days.
-When that thing came out of the chest, I started to wonder whether or not I should have found another profession or became a classical actor on a stage.
+Well right after the chest busting scene, I admit that I was not able to talk for about two or three days.
+When that thing came out of the chest, I was smoked.
+I started to wonder whether or not I should of found another profession or became a classical actor on a stage.
 I started to question my whole life.
 What kind of movie is this?
 This is weird.

 So you really never once mentioned your experiences?
 It would seem like an ample place since the film was largely about an alien.

 I was just pissed off.
-When I did Blue Collar with Richard Pryor on my black shirt is the spiritual eye—this circle with a large dot in the middle and a white star in the center of it.
+When I did Blue Collar with Richard Pryor on my black shirt is the spiritual eye, this circle with a large dot in the middle and a white star in the centre of it.
 It represents the spiritual eye that Yogananda talked about that you can see if you're meditating and look upward.

-Now I don't know why Ridley did this, but when that alien's mouth came open, it was headed right for my forehead, which is where the spiritual eye is supposed to be located.
+Now I don't know why Ridley did this, but when that alien's mouth came open, it was headed right for my forehead which is where the spiritual eye is supposed to be located.
 So when I saw the dummy version of my head where the craftsmen were, I said, "why is this thing going towards the spiritual eye man?"
 The spot where our indian brothers and sisters have their red dots.
+Well that's where it was headed.
 Why couldn't it have gone into my chest or neck?
 That just pissed me off.

 So beyond your own real-life beliefs, do you believe anything else supports your sightings aside from your own mind?

-The former Canadian defense minister Paul Hellyer came out and said America is playing around.
-He's got some video tapes out there talking about a number of species that come here.
-He puts America down for not admitting the fact that aliens are a reality.
+The former Canadian Defence minister Paul Hellyer, came out the other day and said America is playing around.
+He's got some video tapes out there talking about a number of species that come here, and he puts America down for not admitting the fact that aliens are a reality.
 That gave me a lot of comfort.
 Here was a man of importance that wouldn't make up stories or have anything to gain by saying what he said.